Keep checking for regular updates

 Before the pandemic we made every effort to transfer paid bookings to another suitable time, avoiding the difficult and time-consuming processing of refunds.
 At present we have many additional pressures on our staff based at our head-office and the time they have available (venue teams are unable to access the online payment system) and we’re also trying to keep phone lines free for those who have no access to a smartphone or internet to make bookings.

 At present paid bookings should only be made where you're confident you're able to attend.
 If you can't make it, we're still grateful for attempts to let us know so we can, if we're able to, free up space for someone else, but we can't routinely offer refunds.
 If Glasgow Life has to cancel an activity completely then we will process a refund for everyone who paid.
 In this situation payments made online will be refunded automatically and for those made by card at venues you can visit reception with the card used for the original payment.

 Yes - we've published more info on how to make bookings and its a great help if you can book and pay in advance but for some activities (e.g. a whole family booking a recreational swim for example) and for customers without access to the Glasgow Club app or online booking, it makes more sense to phone venues to book, pay, and make enquiries.
-Please note that no cash is being accepted at venues so a card payment will be required when booking.

 Visitors attending sports venues will be required to wear face coverings in all indoor areas except when participating in physical activities within our gyms and fitness studios.
 Visitors who are covered by the Scottish Government’s exemptions list will not be required to wear a face covering.
 Click here for more information regarding face covering exemptions.